sbt/sbt-web/README.md

 into a number of sub-operations, each of which can be run independently.
 Each operation takes input parameters and can read and write files.
-The incremental task API keeps a record of which operations have been run so that that those operations don't need to be repeated in the future.
+The incremental task API keeps a record of which operations have been run so that those operations don't need to be repeated in the future.

 Asset Pipeline